CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

 ::

-  usage: alignSampleToReference.sh [-h] [-f] referenceFile sampleFastqFile1 [sampleFastqFile2]
+  usage: cfsan_snp_pipeline map_reads [-h] [-f] [-v 0..5] [--version]
+                                      referenceFile sampleFastqFile1
+                                      [sampleFastqFile2]

   Align the sequence reads for a specified sample to a specified reference genome.
 The output is written to the file "reads.sam" in the sample directory.

-  Positional arguments:
+  positional arguments:
-    referenceFile    : Relative or absolute path to the reference fasta file sampleFastqFile1 : Relative or absolute path to the fastq file sampleFastqFile2 : Optional relative or absolute path to the mate fastq file, if paired
+    referenceFile         Relative or absolute path to the reference fasta file sampleFastqFile1      Relative or absolute path to the fastq file sampleFastqFile2      Optional relative or absolute path to the mate fastq file, if paired

-  Options:
+  optional arguments:
-    -h               : Show this help message and exit -f               : Force processing even when result files already exist and are newer than inputs
+    -h, --help            show this help message and exit -f, --force           Force processing even when result files already exist and are newer than inputs
+    -v 0..5, --verbose 0..5
+                          Verbose message level (0=no info, 5=lots)
+    --version             show program's version number and exit

 prepSamples.sh
 ------------------------